 *Students must comply with University rules and COVID-19 restrictions: https://covid19.illinois.edu/away-from-campus/travel/

 Submission Instructions:All proposals should be submitted via the Global Intersections proposal submission form by 5pm on Monday, April 9, 2021.

 Proposal Review Process and CriteriaReview Criteria: Proposals will be evaluated according to intellectual merit, impact on students and education on campus, and anticipated contributions to global studies and interdisciplinarity.Review Process: Proposals will undergo review by the Center for Global Studies in consultation with its faculty advisory committee.

-Award InformationNotification of awards: Decisions will be announced by December 13, 2019.Reporting Requirements: At the end of the program, Global Intersections project organizers are responsible for submitting a final report (2 pages) to the Center for Global Studies.
+Award InformationNotification of awards: Decisions will be announced by April 26, 2021.Reporting Requirements: At the end of the program, Global Intersections project organizers are responsible for submitting a blog post to the Center for Global Studies.
 Note that each funded Global Intersections project is required to submit project materials and publications to the open access campus repository IDEALS website.

 Include your email address in your submission to:

 Get an email with a link to where you left off.
 Visit the link and continue.